 The repairs, including the replacement of essential accessories, such as hoses, tubes, mouth pieces, etc., for necessary DME are covered when necessary to make the item/device serviceable.

 Replacement

-Replacement of DME is for the same or similar type of equipment which is beyond its reasonable useful life span and has become irreparable.
+Replacement of DME is for the same or similar type of equipment which is beyond its Reasonable Useful Lifetime (RUL) and has become Irreparable.